Learn how our essential services will continue to operate as we respond 'Together against COVID-19'.

-The reforms will deliver justice more quickly to communities and victims, strengthen sentencing options and ensure offenders are rigorously supervised when serving community orders.
+The NSW Government has announced a series of tougher and smarter justice reforms that will deliver justice more quickly to communities and victims, strengthen sentencing options and ensure offenders are rigorously supervised when serving community orders.

 More than $200 million will be spent on additional corrections officers and measures to keep the community safe.